Rita Ora Spills Out Of A White Corset Dress In Steamy Instagram Photos

 “If you look closely, you’ll see logo print on the dress,” states the media outlet, noting that Rita wore the fabulous dress at the Magnum True To Pleasure launch on Thursday afternoon.

-In the snapshot, one taken at the Magnum photocall, the white-clad singer is portrayed with a white Magnum ice cream in hand as she stands in front of a tub of delicious chocolate sauce.
+In the snapshot, one taken at the Magnum photo call, the white-clad singer is portrayed with a white Magnum ice cream in hand as she stands in front of a tub of delicious chocolate sauce.
 Rita strikes a sultry pose in the eye-catching snap, dangling her ice cream into the tub and watching as the sauce drips from the sweet treat.

 “A whole snack,” quipped one of her fans upon seeing the photo.